-Transparent disclosure and information sharing can support replication and the identification of new solutions.
-Companies can show real climate leadership by prioritising transparent exchange on climate change mitigation over industry competition, to support replication of effective measures and to collaborate for the identification of new solutions.
-Reports that refer to individual flagship projects may potentially inspire readers, but further details are required to support replication and facilitate an assessment of the company's ambition.
-Companies' planned measures can only be fully appraised if their plans contain details on the scale of planned measures using indicators that demonstrate what proportion of a company's activities will be addressed by the measures, and what the anticipated impacts are for reductions in GHG emissions.
+Transparent disclosure and information sharing on the transition-specific commitments, short- and longer-term measures to achieve them, and progress on their implementation can support replication and the identification of new solutions.
+Companies can show real climate leadership by prioritising transparent exchange on climate change mitigation over industry competition, to support replication of effective transition-specific targets, measures to implement them, and to collaborate for the identification of new solutions.
+Reports that refer to individual flagship initiatives may potentially inspire readers, but further details are required to support replication and facilitate an assessment of the company's ambition.
+Companies' planned targets and measures can only be fully appraised if their plans contain details on the scale and timeline of planned measures using indicators that demonstrate what proportion of a company's activities will be addressed by the measures, and what the anticipated impacts are for reductions in GHG emissions.